uthark/blog/content/post/2018-01-22-go-restful-yaml.markdown

   dateCompleted: 0001-01-01T00:00:00Z
 ```

-If we don’t specify header, the output will be in JSON:
+If we don’t specify the header, the output will be in JSON:

 ``` sh
 $ curl http://localhost:8080/task